 “The Story” scribe Tracey Scott Wilson will receive the 2004 Kesselring Prize for playwriting, plus a $15,000 cash prize, from the National Arts Club in Gotham.

-Nov.
-21 event will feature reading of winner's new play
+The Nov.
+21 event will feature a staged reading of Wilson’s new play, directed by Michael Parva.

 Wilson was nominated by New York’s Public Theater, where “The Story” was produced in December.
 Loosely based on the saga of reporter Janet Cooke, play follows an African-American reporter investigating a murder who discovers the gray area between fact and fiction.

 Wilson’s other works include “A Small World,” “Exhibit #9,” “Leader for the People,” and “Order My Steps.”